felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/configuration.md

 ## Menu Availability

 From this section, you can customise the availability of your Just Eat menu.
-For more information, see [Updating the Menu](/apps/just-eat-flyt/updating-menu#availability).
+For more information, see [Updating the Menu](/apps/just-eat-flyt/pulling-menu#availability).

 ## Saving the Configuration

 Once you are happy with the configuration of Just Eat Bridge, click **Save** at the top of the page to go back to the Operations page.

-## Pushing the Menu
+## Pulling the Menu

 Make sure you save the configuration to use the latest [Menu Availability](#menu-availability) options.

-To push your HubRise catalog to Just Eat, from the **Actions** section at the bottom of the page, select **Publish menu on the platform**.
-For more information on how HubRise catalogs are mapped to Just Eat, see [Updating the Menu](/apps/just-eat-flyt/updating-menu).
+To pull your HubRise catalog into Just Eat, from the **Actions** section at the bottom of the page, select **Publish menu on the platform**.
+For more information on how HubRise catalogs are mapped to Just Eat, see [Pulling the Menu](/apps/just-eat-flyt/pulling-menu).

 ---

-**IMPORTANT NOTE**: Pushing the HubRise catalog to Just Eat will erase your current menu on your Just Eat store.
+**IMPORTANT NOTE**: Pulling the HubRise catalog into Just Eat will erase your current menu on your Just Eat store.
 This action cannot be reverted.

 ---